nickserv/prettier-config-a11y/README.md

 ### Defaults

-Prettier 3 already uses these defaults, but we set them explicitly to encourage accessibility, even with older versions of Prettier.
+Prettier 3 already uses these defaults, but I set them explicitly to encourage accessibility, even with older versions of Prettier.

 #### `"semi": true`